Valley-Polarized Quantum Anomalous Hall State in Moir\'e MoTe$_2$/WSe$_2$ Heterobilayers: Abstract

 \section{Abstract}

-Moir\'e heterobilayer transition metal dichalcogenides (TMDs) emerge as an ideal system for simulating the single band Hubbard model and interesting correlated phases have been observed in these systems.
-Recently, it was reported in AB stacked moir\'e MoTe$_2$/WSe$_2$ heterobilayers, both a quantum valley Hall insulating state at filling $\nu=2$ (two holes per moir\'e unit cell) and a valley polarized quantum anomalous Hall state at filling $\nu=1$ were observed.
-However, the moir\'e bands in heterobilayer TMDs are supposed to be topologically trivial and how the topologically nontrivial states emerge is not known.
+Moir\'e heterobilayer transition metal dichalcogenides (TMDs) emerge as an ideal system for simulating the single-band Hubbard model and interesting correlated phases have been observed in these systems.
+Nevertheless, the moir\'e bands in heterobilayer TMDs were believed to be topologically trivial.
+Recently, it was reported that both a quantum valley Hall insulating state at filling $\nu=2$ (two holes per moir\'e unit cell) and a valley-polarized quantum anomalous Hall state at filling $\nu=1$ were observed in AB stacked moir\'e MoTe$_2$/WSe$_2$ heterobilayers.
+However, how the topologically nontrivial states emerge is not known.
 In this work, we propose that the pseudo-magnetic fields induced by lattice relaxation in moir\'e MoTe$_2$/WSe$_2$ heterobilayers could naturally give rise to moir\'e bands with finite Chern numbers.
 We show that a time-reversal invariant quantum valley Hall insulator is formed at full-filing $\nu=2$, when two moir\'e bands with opposite Chern numbers are filled.
-At half-filling $\nu=1$, Coulomb interaction lifts the valley degeneracy and results in a valley polarized quantum anomalous Hall state, as observed in the experiment.
+At half-filling $\nu=1$, Coulomb interaction lifts the valley degeneracy and results in a valley-polarized quantum anomalous Hall state, as observed in the experiment.
 Our theory identifies a new way to achieve topologically non-trivial states in heterobilayer TMD materials.